developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/config/index.md

 ## Configure Device Check-out

 Device check-out is an _optional_ feature that displays an overlay on top of the screen to enforce the user to scan their unique barcode, maintaining user accountability of the device.
 When enabled, user operation in the check-out screen is limited to only scanning barcodes, preventing device access until the barcode is scanned.
 If any other app also uses a screen overlay, the check-out/check-in feature may conflict with the other app.
 For example, this feature cannot be used with Zebra’s MotionWorks Proximity application.
+By default, no barcode prefix is defined allowing all barcodes to be accepted.
+Set a [barcode prefix](../config/#setcheckoutbarcodeprefix) to only allow check-out if the barcode scanned begins with the specified prefix.

 Check-out/Check-in scenarios:
 - **Check-out:** At the start of a work shift, the user checks-out the device by scanning their unique barcode.
 This associates the user with the device, as seen in the device card and device details screen.